apache/inlong-website/docs/introduction.md

 > and it is regarded as a metaphor of the InLong system for reporting data streams.

 ## About InLong
-[Apache InLong](https://inlong.apache.org) is a one-stop integration framework for massive data donated by Tencent to the Apache community.
-It provides automatic, safe, reliable, and high-performance data transmission capabilities to facilitate the construction of streaming-based data analysis, modeling, and applications.
+[Apache InLong](https://inlong.apache.org) is a one-stop integration framework for massive data ,it provides automatic, safe, reliable, and high-performance data transmission capabilities to facilitate the construction of streaming-based data analysis, modeling, and applications.
 The Apache InLong project was originally called TubeMQ, focusing on high-performance, low-cost message queuing services.
 To further release the surrounding ecological capabilities of TubeMQ, the community upgraded the project to InLong, focusing on creating a one-stop integration framework for massive data.
-Apache InLong relies on trillion-level data ingestion and processing capabilities to integrate the entire process of data collection, aggregation, storage, and sorting data processing.
+Apache InLong relies on 10 trillion-level data ingestion and processing capabilities to integrate the entire process of data collection, aggregation, storage, and sorting data processing.
 It is simple, flexible, stable, and reliable.
+The project was initially donated to the Apache incubator by the Tencent Big Data team in November 2019 and officially graduated as an Apache top-level project in June 2022.
+Currently, InLong is widely used in various industries such as advertising, payment, social networking, games, artificial intelligence, etc., to provide efficient and convenient customer services in multiple fields.

 ## Features
 - Ease of Use